-- 31 Eddies are ubiquitous in the ocean, and they move from one place to another [Chelton and Schlax, 1996; Chelton et 32 al., 2007].
-Eddies in the ocean can cause large-scale transports of heat, salt and other tracers [Bennett and White, 33 1986; Chelton et al., 2011a; Dong et al., 2014; McGillicuddy et al., 2011] by trapping these passive tracers inside the 34 eddies.
-Such transports may have important impacts on the environment and climate of the ocean [Dong et al., 2014].
-35 To address various applications in the studies that use satellite products of sea level anomaly (SLA) data [e.g., 36 Chelton et al., 2011b] and numerical simulation outputs [e.g., Petersen et al., 2013], oceanic eddies should be 37 automatically recorded using these data and outputs [e.g., Yang et al., 2013; Sun et al., 2014; Pegliasco et al., 2015].
-38 In general, the recording of oceanic eddies often includes two independent steps: automated eddy identification and 39 automated eddy tracking.
-The eddies are identified in a sequence of SLA maps using an identification algorithm or 40 identified from velocity fields.
-An automated tracking procedure is then applied to determine the trajectory of each 41 eddy [Chelton et al., 2011b].
-Several automated identification and tracking algorithms have been developed for 42 eddies in the ocean [Chelton et al., 2011b; Ienna et al., 2014; Mason et al., 2014; Yi et al., 2015]. - For the eddy tracking stage, according to a recent census [Wang et al., 2015; Yi et al., 2015], approximately 10-30% of eddies may be found in proximity to a neighboring eddy in any given global SLA map and they frequently interact.
-Therefore, an eddy tracking process should have the capability to distinguish different dynamic processes (e.g., merging and splitting) during its dynamic evolution.
-Moreover, an eddy tracking process must be accurate and fast enough to handle a huge amount of data, which will be even larger in size if spatio-temporal resolution of observations and numerical simulations increases. - Implemented automated tracking procedures differ in detail, but they are all similar in concept because they utilize the nearest neighbor strategy [Chelton et al., 2011b].
-For each eddy E_i identified at time step k, the nearest eddy to E_i at the next time step k+1 is identified as part of the trajectory of eddy E_i.
-A more advanced procedure uses eddy shape error as an additional condition when assessing an eddy trajectory [Mason et al., 2014]. - However, there is a "missing eddy" problem that must be solved in the eddy tracking stage [Chelton et al., 2011b].
-An eddy at time step k may have no associated eddy at time step k+1, which is simply due to a temporary missing eddy in the identification process; this can occur for a variety of reasons related to sampling errors and measurement noise [Chelton et al., 2011b] or limitations of the eddy detection step when an eddy is too weak/small at a time step.
-Chelton and his colleagues made an attempt to accommodate such problems; they allowed for the reappearance of a temporarily missing eddy by looking ahead two or three time steps.
-Unfortunately, this "look-ahead" procedure considers too many nearby eddies as potential ones.
-In practice, the results of this simple "look-ahead" procedure were disappointing because the resulting eddy trajectories often jumped from one eddy track to another.
-As a result, the look-ahead approach was abandoned, even though it is a solution to the "missing eddy" problem [Chelton et al., 2011b]. - Recently, the concept of Multiple Hypothesis Assignment (MHA) was introduced to solve the missing eddy problem by abandoning the simple closest eddy strategy and applying a new "look-ahead" procedure [Faghmous et al., 2013].
+Eddies are ubiquitous in the ocean, and they move from one place to another (Chelton and Schlax, 1996; Chelton et al., 2007).
+Eddies in the ocean can cause large-scale transports of heat, salt, and other tracers (Bennett and White, 1986; Chelton et al., 2011a; Dong et al., 2014; McGillicuddy et al., 2011) by trapping these passive tracers inside the eddies.
+Such transports may have important impacts on the environment and climate of the ocean (Dong et al., 2014).
+To address various applications in the studies that use satellite products of sea level anomaly (SLA) data (e.g., Chelton et al., 2011b) and numerical simulation outputs (e.g., Petersen et al., 2013), oceanic eddies should be automatically recorded using these data and outputs (e.g., Yang et al., 2013; Sun et al., 2014; Pegliasco et al., 2015).
+In general, the recording of oceanic eddies often includes two independent steps: automated eddy identification and automated eddy tracking.
+The eddies are identified in a sequence of SLA maps using an identification algorithm or identified from velocity fields.
+An automated tracking procedure is then applied to determine the trajectory of each eddy (Chelton et al., 2011b).
+Several automated identification and tracking algorithms have been developed for eddies in the ocean (Chelton et al., 2011b; Ienna et al., 2014; Mason et al., 2014; Yi et al., 2015).

+For the eddy tracking stage, according to a recent census (Wang et al., 2015; Yi et al., 2015), approximately 10-30% of eddies may be found in proximity to a neighboring eddy in any given global SLA map, and they frequently interact.
+Therefore, an eddy tracking process should have the capability to distinguish between different dynamic processes (e.g., merging and splitting) during its dynamic evolution.
+Moreover, an eddy tracking process must be accurate and fast enough to handle a huge amount of data, which will be even larger in size if the spatio-temporal resolution of observations and numerical simulations increases.